A/N: My favorite bromance: Danny and Don

 At that precise moment, the door to the indoor court opened and Jimmy, a sergeant out of precinct 9, entered, followed by Bruce, a true-blue police cadet fresh out of the academy, and George and Frank, two officers working the streets out of precinct 15.

 "That was a piss-poor end to a great one-on-one game you had going there, Flack.
 What little I saw of it, of course," Jimmy said.
 He grabbed his black sweatshirt and pulled it off, revealing a white ribbed muscle tank underneath.
 Jimmy was a die-hard weightlifter who enjoyed spending almost every spare moment at the NYPD gym.
-His years of dedication definitely paid off as the criminals he ran down and tossed into handcuffs rarely, if ever, put up a fight against him.
+His years of dedication definitely paid off as the criminals he ran down and tossed into handcuffs rarely, if ever, put up a fight against him, intimidated by his body-building form.

 Don released Danny and rolled his eyes as he picked up his own gym jacket off of the court floor.
 "Gerard would not have been happy with me if I rolled into the precinct late and blamed it on a little one-on-one.
 He'd eat me alive."